 4 Show understanding

 After a clash with your boss, ask for a meeting and start by saying you understand that the situation might have been difficult for him.
-You can say you realise it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
+You can say you realize it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
 If you share the blame with him, that can help you move forward.

 5 Consider changing jobs

 Unfortunately in many cases nothing works.
-You have tried everything from communicating, empathising and being proactive, but your boss’s bad habits persist.
+You have tried everything from communicating, empathizing and being proactive, but your boss’s bad habits persist.
 You should then give up on improving the relationship and start to look for a new job.